Oedipus (Dryden play): Underlying concept

-Composition of Oedipus, a Tragedy in comparison with Sophocles's Oedipus
+In comparison with Sophocles's Oedipus

 Oedipus, a Tragedy was based on Sophocles's Oedipus, but the original drama was crucially changed in several respects.

-The design of sub-plots and intrigues
+Design of sub-plots and intrigues

 Dryden and Lee add a subplot of secondary characters – a love story about Adrastus, prince of Argos, and Eurydice, Oedipus' daughter.
 Unlike Corneille, Dryden and Lee put the dramatic love story of Oedipus and Jocasta in the centre of the dramatic plot.
 But also the main characters appearing in both versions – Oedipus and Creon – are presented differently.

 Sophocles designs his Oedipus as a just and merciful monarch, determined to rescue his kingdom from the dreadful disease.
 For this, he must investigate the murder of Lajus, the former king of Thebes.
 Although the blind prophet Tiresias explicitly tells Oedipus at the beginning of the play that he is the cause of the plague, Oedipus at first does not understand.
 Instead he accuses Tiresias of conspiring with Creon, Jocasta's brother, to overthrow him.
 In the meantime, Oedipus reveals the tyrant sides to his character.
 Oedipus demands strict obedience under any circumstances.

 Creon.
 And if thy mind is darkened…?